Eastside band show explores dreams

 “The show depicts the importance of our dreams and ranges from a nightmare to a lullaby to a vivid dream depicting the limitless possibilities of our future,” explained director Adam Strong.

-The 2019 band is comprised of 21 musicians and two in color guard.
+The 2019 band is comprised of 21 musicians and two color guard members.

 Drum majors are seniors Ziayra Hulbert and Logan Helbert.
 “Along with their experience, they bring leadership by example as well as enthusiasm to get the group going,” Strong said.